 Pricing Transparency

-You don’t necessarily need to list exact prices, but give people a sense of what to expect.
+You don’t need to list exact prices.
+But give them a sense of the cost.
 “Projects typically start at $X” or “Most customers invest between $X and $Y.”

-Forcing people to contact you just to learn ballpark pricing frustrates them and makes you seem evasive.
+Making people call just to learn ballpark pricing frustrates them.
+It makes you look evasive.

 Clear Process Explanation